segmentio/segment-docs/src/connections/destinations/catalog/actions-kafka/index.md

 ### What is the "SSL - Reject Unauthorized Certificate Authority" field for?

-This field specifies if Segment should reject server connections when a certificate is notsigned by a trusted Certificate Authority (CA).
+This field specifies if Segment should reject server connections when a certificate is not signed by a trusted Certificate Authority (CA).
 This can be useful for testing purposes or when using a self-signed certificate.